 - Export your goals to a .csv file

-- Visualize your goals as a list, cascade, or tree (cascade and tree views require cascading goals to be enabled)
+- Visualize your goals in a cascade or trees view (if cascading goals is enabled)

 A note on analytics

 - Draft goals are not included in the analytics, even if a user has applied a filter for draft goals.

 - The count of goals represents unique goals, regardless of how many owners.

 - Archived users' goals will count only IF they are co-owned by an active employee or part of a cascade of active goals.

 - When applying department or company filters, note that Lattice will only count department or company objectives or key results.
 Supporting goals that are not a department or company objective or key result will not be counted towards the total.